Table of Contents

 You can add skills and achievements you made during your career break.

-Reverse Chronological CV
+Reverse chronological CV

 You’re probably familiar with the chronological CV format.
 It lists work experience first under the personal statement and lists previous jobs in reverse chronological order, starting with your most recent job.